aless80/tantrix/README.md

 impossible tile: it avoids that, but problem after it. see bug Final phase:
 	if cfg.turnUpDown < 44 - 12:
 Help button
 Dialogs: colors for solitaire
 	confirm dialog when quit
 	winner is..
 Quit game goes back to room
-Test shift with two players: once I shifted one of them before confirming.
-I saw error: "move: You cannot move the tile as it is to this hexagon"

 #BUG
 1 forced tile is shown even if it leads to an impossible place because of 3 colors